-Greenhouses for both teaching and research needs.
+Greenhouses are available for both teaching and research needs.

 What was it that inspired you to go into environmental science?
 Actually my degrees are in geology.
 When I was studying geology, the field of environmental science was not robust.
 Over the years my interests have morphed to an environmental emphasis.
 How did your path lead you to La Salle?
 When I was applying for […]